Valer100/winaccent/README.md

 ### Get a specific accent color

+> [!NOTE]
+> The color values and previews shown here are for Windows 11's default accent color (blue).
+If you have a different accent color, you'll get the color values based on your accent color.

 For simplicity, you can get a specific accent color from one of the following variables:

 | Variable | Color | Preview |